 Importance

-A letter of intent to purchase a business also provides non-legally binding protection to both signatories.
-For example, an LOI to purchase a business protects the buyer from any last-minute changes in the seller’s plans that may alter the agreement.
-The terms and conditions of the transaction are also described in a letter of intent before a formal agreement is made.
+A letter of intent also provides non-legally binding protection to both signatories.
+For example, it protects the buyer from any last-minute changes in the seller’s plans that may alter the agreement.
+The terms and conditions of the transaction are also described before a formal agreement is made.
 The document can also be used to secure loans to raise funding for the purchase.

 Types of LOIs